Paris Observatory

-The Paris Observatory (Observatoire de Paris, /fr/), a research institution of the Paris Sciences et Lettres University, is the foremost astronomical observatory of France, and one of the largest astronomical centres in the world.
+The Paris Observatory (Observatoire de Paris, /fr/), a research institution of the Paris Sciences et Lettres University, is the foremost astronomical observatory of France, one of the largest astronomical centres in the world, and the world’s oldest observatory still in operation.
 Its historic building is on the Left Bank of the Seine in central Paris, but most of the staff work on a satellite campus in Meudon, a suburb southwest of Paris.

-The Paris Observatory was founded in 1667 as the first public observatory.
-Construction was completed by the early 1670s and coincided with a major push for increased science, and the founding of the Royal Academy of Sciences.
+The Paris Observatory was established in 1667 as part of a project to create a state-of-the-art astronomical observatory equipped with advanced instruments for mapping the skies and aiding navigation.
+Complementing the French Royal Academy of Sciences founded the previous year, it became a cornerstone of Western astronomy.
+It was here that fields such as geodesy, cartography, and meteorology flourished in France.
 King Louis XIV's minister of finance organized a "scientific powerhouse" to increase understanding of astronomy, maritime navigation, and science in general.

 Through the centuries the Paris Observatory has continued in support of astronomical activities, and in the 21st century connects multiple sites and organizations, supporting astronomy and science, past and present.